 Child Protection in Travel and Tourism

 The travel and tourism industry is one of the largest economic sectors accounting for 1 in every 10 jobs and generating prosperity around the world.
 Fueled by cheap flights, globalization and new technology, it is an industry that is expanding at an extraordinary rate.
-International tourist arrivals increased from 528 million to 1.323 million from 2005 to 2017.
-Many developing countries that were once considered ‘remote’ have now opened up to international visitors and in many countries domestic and regional travellers now outnumber international visitors.
+International tourist arrivals increased from 528 million in 2005 to 1.4 billion in 2018.
+Many developing countries that were once considered ‘remote’ have now opened up to international visitors and in many countries, domestic and regional travellers now outnumber international visitors.

 The travel and tourism industry has multiple economic and social benefits, and because of its potential to lift millions out of poverty, many of these benefits carry over to children.